deckhouse/dmt/pkg/linters/module/README.md

 ## Description

-- Checks module.yaml definition file.
+- Checks the `module.yaml` definition file.
 - Check that openapi conversions have human-readable description
 - Check oss info in the `oss.yaml` file.
+- Check license header in files.

 ## Settings example

 ### Module level

-This linter has settings.
+This linter has the following settings:

 ```yaml
 linters-settings: